isomerpages/enterprisesg-rice/_rice-stockpile-scheme/Stockpile Grade Rice.md

 **For Non-Stockpile Grade Rice**

-All other types of rice such as Glutinous Rice, Brown Rice, Red Rice and other rice that do not fall within the scope of stockpile grade rice, are not considered stockpile grade rice.
+All other types of rice such as Glutinous Rice, Brown Rice, Red Rice and other rice that do not fall within the scope of stockpile grade rice, are not considered Stockpile Grade Rice.
 Hence, the business entity/company does not need to participate in the RSS.

 However, a licence is still required to import the rice into Singapore.
-Refer [here](-) for more information on the Rice Licences available.
+Refer [here](/rice-licences/permalink) for more information on such Rice Licences available.